kimmo1019/DeepCDR/README.md

 Such format-consistent data is easy for external evaluation by repacing the cell line data with patient data.

+## Predicted missing data

+As GDSC database only measured IC50 of part cell line and drug paires.
+We applied DeepCDR to predicted the missing IC50 values in GDSC database.
+The predicted results can be find at `data/Missing_data_pre/records_pre_all.txt`.
+Each record represents a predicted drug and cell line pair.
+The records were sorted by the predicted median IC50 values of a drug (see Fig.2E).

 # Contact
 If you have any question regard our code or data, please do not hesitate to open a issue or directly contact me (liu-q16@mails.tsinghua.edu.cn)